AMIN-SUAAD/Analysis-on-New-York-City-Airbnb-Data/README.md

 # Data Visualization

 This was the final project for the course "Data Visualization".
 Five research questions were answered using the provided R files.
-The questions are:
+The dataset was collected from kaggle.
+The five questions are:
 1. Is there any significant linear relationship between the numerical variables of the dataset?
 2. Does the geographic location have a significant effect on the type of room?
 3. Does location has an impact on price?